laktek/punch2/README.md

 * on-demand rendering [~]
   - write rendered resources to disk
+  - Option Disable on-demand render on serve [x]
 * Serve logs path should be possible to make it absolute
-* Option Disable on-demand render on serve
+* TS files as entrypoints
 * Sourcemaps
 * tsconfig
 * handlebars helpers